 |Audience:||Educators, Designers, Administrators|

-Participants will come away from this workshop with:
+Participants will come away from this tutorial with:

 Participants will have an opportunity to:

 - Examine and play with a grading scheme that facilitates a gamified approach to the completion of learning tasks

 Teachers, Administrators, Academics, Tech Support (pretty much anyone involved in use of, maintenance of, decisions surrounding the use of technology in formal education).